Our Family Law solicitors are proud to approach their client’s matters with compassion, professionalism and care.

 What is child custody?

-Child custody, otherwise known as parental responsibility, is the right to have access to your child, be involved in their life, be consulted in important decisions to do with their life and decide where they should live.
+Child custody is no longer the appropriate language to use.
+Parental responsibility, is the right to be involved in their life, be consulted in important decisions to do with their life and decide where they should live.

-Natural parents of children generally already have custody of their child.
-If you are the biological mother, you will automatically have ‘parental responsibility’ which gives you custody of your child.
+Natural parents of children generally already have parental responsibility for their child.
+If you are the biological mother, you will automatically have ‘parental responsibility’.
 If you are the father and you are named on your child’s birth certificate, or otherwise you were married to the child’s mother at the time of birth then you will also have parental responsibility.

 If you are unsure about whether you have parental responsibility, one of our family solicitors will be happy to advise you.

-If you need access to your child, our family solicitors can help you with this process.
+If you need to establish contact with your child, our family solicitors can help you with this process.

-Can both parents agree to include the father on the child’s birth?
+Can both parents agree to include the father on the child’s birth certificate?

-If you are able to agree, you can apply to name the father on the birth certificate and he will therefore have child custody.
-If the parent seeking child custody is not the biological parent, you can also apply to include them in the child’s life so long as everyone with parental responsibility agrees.
+If you are able to agree, you can apply to name the father on the birth certificate and he will therefore have parental responsibility for the child.
+If the parent seeking parental responsibility is not the biological parent, you can also apply to include them in the child’s life so long as everyone with parental responsibility agrees.

 Our family solicitors are here to help you understand parental responsibility and how it affects you.

 When parents separate, the arrangements for any children they have together will need to be decided.
-This could either be an arrangement where the child primarily lives with one parent and sees the other for weekend contact, or the child can be cared for by both parents equally.
+This could either be an arrangement where the child primarily lives with one parent and sees the other for a defined period or the child can be cared for by both parents equally.
 This arrangement can be as tailored as required to meet the child’s needs.

 To understand what kind of arrangements could work for you and your child get in touch with one of our family solicitors.